Skip to main content

 appId: process.env.PRIVY_APP_ID,

-appSecret: process.env.PRIVY_APP_SECRET,
+appSecret: process.env.PRIVY_APP_SECRET

 });

-async function deletePrivyUser(did: string) {
+async function deletePrivyUser(id: string) {

 try {

-await privy.deleteUser(did);
+await privy.users().delete(id);

-console.log(`User ${did} successfully deleted`);
+console.log(`User ${id} successfully deleted`);

 return true;